How to Hit a Hybrid Golf Club from Tee to Green

 How to hit a hybrid straight

-If your ball position is correct (2-4 inches inside your front heel) and you hit down on the ball like with a 6 iron, you will hit a straighter shot.
-The problems come when you try to add loft to the shot because you do not trust that the ball will fly into the air.
+If your ball position is correct (2-3 inches inside your front heel) and you hit down on the ball like with a 6 or 7 iron, you will hit a straighter shot.

 To hit a straighter shot, your swing needs to be on plane and your club face control needs to be created with a good setup - posture, stance, grip and takeaway.